endlesspint8/endlesspint8.github.io/night-night/index.md

 Aristophanes
 _Being There_
 _Three Men in a Boat_
+_Genuine Pretending: On the Philosophy of the Zhuangzi_

 ## Summer '22 - x titles (y abandoned), theme: The Broken Road